crnd-inc/crnd-web/crnd_web_list_popover_widget/README.rst

 |badge2| |badge5| |badge6|

-Widget allows you to get text-overflow: ellipsis and popover for long text fields on tree view.
+Widget allows you to get text-overflow: ellipsis and popover for long text, char or HTML fields on tree view.

+For different type of field used different widgets:

+    * char field: dynamic_popover_char,

+    * text field: dynamic_popover_text,

+    * HTML field: dynamic_popover_html.

 Widget has the following options: